Hotels in New Haven, Connecticut

 Which hotels in New Haven, Connecticut have suites or extra space?

-Which hotels in New Haven, Connecticut have an in-room kitchen or kitchenette?
+Which hotels in New Haven, Connecticut have a kitchenette?

 Ready to book in New Haven?